 Q: Are there any instructions or other information that can help me?

 It’s hard to keep current when product updates are released as often as they are.
 We do have some very helpful tutorials, and there is a very useful wiki being built for instructions on the creation of macros (this is a more advanced feature, and likely not something you’ll want to get involved in until you have the basics down).
 When 1.3 is finalized, we plan to have a large push for documentation of its final workings, but we’re holding off for now, as that day is nigh upon us.
 Until it happens, if the tutorials don’t give you what you’re looking for, ask around on our forums.
 They rarely go more than a few minutes without a knowledgeable user posting a response, and are at present our very best source of information.

 Q: I can’t get my server to work.
 How can people connect to my computer?

-The two most frequent problems people run into when connecting players to GMs by server are (a) firewalls not letting players signals through to the server, and (b) players and GMs using different versions of MapTool.
+The two most frequent problems people run into when connecting players to the GM’s computer are (a) firewalls not letting players signals through to the GM’s computer, and (b) players and GMs using different versions of MapTool.
 Problem (a) crops up when a modem, router, OS, or security feature blocks signals entering your computer as part of a virus-blocking function.
 It is resolved by opening a portal or exception through the firewall.
 How this is done varies depending on where the firewall is located.
 This post by our beloved Azhrei contains a very useful networking guide that will answer most questions in this area.
 See especially the section on port forwarding on p.
 4.

 Q: Can I use MapTool to play Game X?